 - If you traveling in a group of 2 or more people, click on the Group option.
 It will take you to the next page where you will enter the details of people accompanying you on the trip.
 Depending on the number of people, click on the ‘Add More’ option at the top.
-It will continue adding rows and then you can enter the name, ID Type and ID Number for rest of the people traveling with you.
+It will continue adding rows and then you can enter the name, ID Type, and ID Number for the rest of the people traveling with you.
 Once you are done, click on Submit.

 - On the next page, you will see a list of 8 Circuits and you will be asked to select the ones that you want to get the permits for.